 - 1. The separation between an air intake and exhaust outlet on a single listed package HVAC unit. - 2.
 Exhaust from environmental air systems other than garages may be discharged into an open parking garage. - 3.
 Except for Group I occupancies, where ventilation system design circumstances require building HVAC air to be relieved, such as during economizer operation, such air may be relieved into an open or enclosed parking garage within the same building. - 4.
-Exhaust outlets serving structures in flood hazard areas shall be installed at or above the elevation required by Section 1612 of the International Building Code for utilities and attendant equipment. - [W][S] 5.
-For enclosed parking garage, loading dock, and motor vehicle repair garage exhaust system outlets: Exhaust ventilation openings and duct terminations shall be located not less than 10 feet (3048 mm) from property lines which separate one lot from another; operable openings into buildings and mechanical air intakes; and 3 feet (914 mm) horizontally from, 10 feet above, or 10 feet below adjoining finished walking surfaces other than alleys.
-Exhaust outlets extending to the roof shall extend 3 feet (914 mm) above the roof surface. - [W] 6.
-For elevator machinery rooms in enclosed or open parking garages: Exhaust outlets may discharge air directly into the parking garage. - [S] 7.
-For transformer vault exhaust systems: Exhaust ventilation openings and duct terminations shall be located not less than 10 feet (3048 mm) from fire escapes, required means of egress at the exterior of the building, elements of the exit discharge, combustible exterior wall coverings, unprotected openings, operable openings and property lines other than a public way.
+Exhaust outlets serving structures in flood hazard areas shall be installed at or above the elevation required by Section 1612 of the International Building Code for utilities and attendant equipment. - 5.
+For enclosed parking garage, loading dock, and motor vehicle repair garage exhaust system outlets: Exhaust ventilation openings and duct terminations shall be located not less than 10 feet (3048 mm) from property lines which separate one lot from another; 10 feet from operable openings into buildings and mechanical air intakes; and 3 feet (914 mm) horizontally from, 10 feet above, or 10 feet below adjoining finished walking surfaces other than alleys.
+Exhaust outlets extending to the roof shall extend 3 feet (914 mm) above the roof surface. - [W][S] 6.
+For transformer vault exhaust system outlets: Exhaust ventilation openings and duct terminations, subject to the requirements of Seattle Electrical Code Section 450.45, shall be located not less than 10 feet (3048 mm) from: - 6.1.
+Fire escapes; - 6.2.
+Required means of egress at the exterior of the building; - 6.3.
+Elements of the exit discharge; - 6.4.
+Exterior combustible materials; - 6.5.
+Openings that are not protected in accordance with IBC Section 705.8; - 6.6.
+Property lines which separate one lot from another other than a public way; - 6.7.
+Operable openings and mechanical intakes; and - 6.8.
+Above or below any walking surface.

 Exhaust outlets shall be located on the exterior of the building.
-See Seattle Building Code Section 430 for additional requirements.

-Note: See Seattle City Light Standard 751 Section 9 Ventilation for additional requirements.
+Note: See Seattle City Light Standard 751 Section 9 Ventilation and Seattle Building Code Section 430 for additional requirements.

-- ((5)) 8.
+- [W] 7.
+For elevator machinery rooms in enclosed or open parking garages: Exhaust outlets may discharge air directly into the parking garage. - ((5)) 8.
 For specific systems, see the following sections: - ((5.1)) 8.1.
 Clothes dryer exhaust, Section 504.4. - ((5.2)) 8.2.
 Kitchen hoods and other kitchen exhaust equipment, Sections 506.3.13, 506.4 and 506.5. - ((5.3)) 8.3.
 Dust, stock and refuse conveying systems, Section 511.2. - ((5.4)) 8.4.
 Subslab soil exhaust systems, Section 512.4. - ((5.5)) 8.5.
 Smoke control systems, Section 513.10.3. - ((5.6)) 8.6.
 Refrigerant discharge, Section 1105.7. - ((5.7)) 8.7.
 Machinery room discharge, Section 1105.6.1.